electron-userland/electron-builder/docs/Multi Platform Build.md

 See [sample appveyor.yml](https://github.com/develar/onshape-desktop-shell/blob/master/appveyor.yml) to build Electron app for Windows.
 And [sample .travis.yml](https://github.com/develar/onshape-desktop-shell/blob/master/.travis.yml) to build Electron app for MacOS.

 By default build for current platform and current arch.
-Use CLI flags `--osx`, `--win`, `--linux` to specify platforms.
+Use CLI flags `--mac`, `--win`, `--linux` to specify platforms.
 And `--ia32`, `--x64` to specify arch.

 For example, to build app for MacOS, Windows and Linux:
 ```
 build -mwl
 ```

-Build performed in parallel, so, it is highly recommended to not use npm task per platform (e.g. `npm run dist:osx && npm run dist:win32`), but specify multiple platforms/targets in one build command.
+Build performed in parallel, so, it is highly recommended to not use npm task per platform (e.g. `npm run dist:mac && npm run dist:win32`), but specify multiple platforms/targets in one build command.
 You don't need to clean dist output before build — output directory is cleaned automatically.

 ## MacOS

 Use [brew](http://brew.sh) to install required packages.

-To build app in distributable format for Windows on MacOS:
+### To build app for Windows on MacOS:
 ```
 brew install Caskroom/cask/xquartz wine mono
 ```

-To build app in distributable format for Linux on MacOS:
+### To build app for Linux on MacOS:
 ```
-brew install gnu-tar libicns graphicsmagick
+brew install gnu-tar libicns graphicsmagick xz
 ```

 To build rpm: `brew install rpm`.

 ## Linux

 To build app in distributable format for Linux:
 ```
-sudo apt-get install --no-install-recommends -y icnsutils graphicsmagick xz-utils
+sudo apt-get install --no-install-recommends -y icnsutils graphicsmagick xz-utils xorriso
 ```

 To build rpm: `sudo apt-get install --no-install-recommends -y rpm`.

 To build pacman: `sudo apt-get install --no-install-recommends -y bsdtar`.

-To build app in distributable format for Windows on Linux:
+### To build app for Windows on Linux:
 * Install Wine (1.8+ is required):

   ```